A Characterization for Decidable Separability by Piecewise Testable Languages: Introduction

 Obtaining a decidable characterization for a class is considered as a way to get a fine understanding of the class.
 In particular, solving a characterization problem requires a proof that a language satisfying some decidable property belongs to the class, which usually yields a canonical construction for the language.
 For instance, in the case of a logical class, this gives a canonical sentence defining any input language that fulfills the condition we want to prove as a decidable characterization.
-Recently, several generalizations of the characterization problem have been introduced and investigated.
-Such generalizations amount to approximating languages of $\C$ by languages of $\S$.
-They have been introduced as a mean to obtain even more information on the class $\S$ under study, to then lift this understanding for tackling more complex classes built on top of $\S$.
-Separation is the simplest of such approximation problems.
+Recently, several generalizations of the characterization problem have been introduced as a means to obtain even more information about the class $\S$ under study.
+Such generalizations amount to \emph{approximating} languages of $\C$ by languages of~$\S$ \citep{pz-covers:mfcs16}.
+In turn, such information may be exploited when studying more complex classes, \emph{e.g.}, classes that are higher in the quantifier alternation hierarchy~\citep{DBLP:conf/icalp/PlaceZ14}.
+Separation is the simplest of such approximation problems: it asks to over-approximate the first language,~$I$, by a language $S$ in $\C$, while the second language, $E$, serves as a quality measure of this approximation.

 \segment{Beyond regular languages.} To the best of our knowledge, all the above work and in general all the decidable characterizations were obtained in cases where $\C$ is the class of regular languages, or a subclass of it.
 This could be due to several negative results which may seem to form a barrier for any nontrivial decidability beyond regular languages.
 In this work, we consider language classes beyond the regular languages, but we assume them to be full trios (meaning they satisfy some mild closure properties).
 Beyond the regular languages, we quickly encounter undecidability of the problems above.
-For instance, for a context-free language (given by a grammar or a pushdown automaton) it is well known that it is undecidable to determine whether it is a regular language, by Greibach's theorem \cite{Greibach-mst68}.
+For instance, for a context-free language (given by a grammar or a pushdown automaton) it is well known that it is undecidable to determine whether it is a regular language, by \citeauthor{Greibach-mst68}'s theorem (\citeyear{Greibach-mst68}).
 In the same way, one can show that for every full trio that contains the language $\{a^n b^n \mid n\ge 0\}$, it is undecidable to determine whether a given language of the full trio is piecewise testable (see Section~\ref{sec:undecidable-classes}).